 Water shortages have also endangered the viability of their cities.
 In 2018, Cape Town came within three months of “Day Zero.”
 Had it occurred, Cape Town would have become the first city to run out of water in modern times.
 Political and environmental turmoil have hammered the South African ZAR during the 2010s.
 According to XE.com, the GBP/ZAR rate was 11.5755 in October 2009.
 Ten years later, even with Brexit, GBP/ZAR is now 18.6565 – that’s a depreciation of 37%.

 The risks of trading the ZAR are high, but so are the rewards

 So, it’s an easy call – stay away from the ZAR, yes?
 Whilst you could easily lose your shirt, you can make a killing, no matter what the market does.
 Unlike heavily-traded currencies like the USD, GBP, and EUR, the ZAR is considered to be “exotic.”
 It has less liquidity overall – when paired with rapid rates of growth or decline, movements can be drastic.

-Most Forex traders make leveraged trades.
+Most Forex traders make leveraged trades and most forex brokers in South Africa offer leverage even up to 1:300.
 That is, for every unit of their own money, they borrow many more.
 If they win, they can make sacks of cash.
 However, if they are wrong, this mistake could clean out their entire account.
 By employing stop losses and creating sub-accounts, you can limit risk.
 Should a pairing like USD/ZAR unexpectedly weaken, the first measure will put a floor underneath your losses.
 But, what if a particularly sharp decline blows through your stop loss?
 Having multiple accounts ensures you’ll only lose what you have in the relevant one.